a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 3. Corollary - simple consequence of something else
 	1. Usually short proof
 4. Lemma - used as a tool to prove a bigger thing
+5. Theorem:
+	1. Proof: The parity of the # of inversions in the desired target state is even (0).
+By lemma 4, the desired state cannot be reached from the start state (the parity of # of inversions is odd)
+6. Idea: Find invariant that is preserved in every step and that is not preserved in the target state

 ## Lec 4 ##
 ## Lec 5 ##